JasonBallantyne/BestBus/data_analytics/README.md

 # Route Data
 - Parsing GTFS static data dump from transportforireland.ie

-# Linear Regression Route
+# Random Forest Route
 - Functions to clean the dataframes.
+- Reading in the trips and weather data then passing them through cleaning functions.
 - Merging of the trips and weather dataframes.
+- Carrying out statistical measurements on the whole dataset and getting averages of each list (R2 Score, Mean absolute error and Root Mean Square Error).
-- Splitting merged dataframe on Line ID and Direction and carrying out linear regression.
+- Splitting merged dataframe on Line ID and Direction and carrying out Random Forest Modelling.